-The City will encourage and support efforts to provide market rate housing priced to be more affordable to middle income families.
-The city will identify opportunities to eliminate potential barriers in building more moderately sized homes with a priority on homeownership.
+The City will encourage and support efforts to provide market-rate housing priced to be more affordable to middle income families.
+The city will identify opportunities to eliminate regulatory barriers in building more moderately sized homes with a priority on homeownership.

-Key Policy Choice: Should the city state a clear priority for market rate solutions to providing middle income housing options, including the elimination of incentives to build larger and more expensive homes.
+Key Policy Choice: Should the city state a clear priority for market rate solutions to providing more middle income housing options, including identifying and eliminating regulations that incentivize larger and more expensive units within new developments?